-In accordance with Clause 12 of this agreement, all out of hours support (rostered and unrostered) on weekdays during a shutdown period will be treated as weekend work.
+In accordance with Clause 12 -(Out of Hours Support) of this agreement, all out of hours support (rostered and unrostered) on weekdays during a shutdown period will be treated as weekend work.
 There is no change to public holiday conditions.